-Reflecting on NECC09 has apparently taken me a little longer than many others.
-There are so many blogposts out there about NECC09 that there hardly seems anything left to blog about.
-Although there were many F2F and online conversations regarding this, I've not yet seen a blogpost addressing this issue.
+Reflecting on NECC09 has apparently taken me a little longer than many others. out there about NECC09 that there hardly seems anything left to blog about.
+Although there were many F2F and conversations regarding this, I've not yet seen a blogpost addressing this issue.
 That is; the role of companies at educational conferences, particulary NECC.

 It used to be very clear what a company's role would be at a conference.
 They'd be in the exhibit or vendor hall and teachers would walk through to pick up as many goodies as possible.
 But things are changing.
 Companies are re-thinking their participatory roles in conferences and therefore our experiences are taking on a new shape:

 In my job I deal with vendors almost on a daily basis.
 I don't find them nearly as annoying as others, apparently, do; maybe because my team at work puts on a great (if I don't mind saying so myself) conference every year and we depend on the sponsors and vendors to finance the entire event.
 We don' t charge for our conference but knowing what it cost for our small event; I can confidently say, that NECC could not succeed by simply charging what they do for participant registration.
 The vendor hall is not just a place where vultures are dying to scan you.
 We can and should use the hall to OUR advantage!